 Just have a look around any of our student houses in Loughborough, ask the current tenants what they think, and make up your own mind.

 Leicestershire County Council is responsible for the administration of Residents' Parking Schemes in Charnwood Borough.
 The schemes are designed to help residents park close to their homes, while deterring vehicles from outside the area from parking and causing congestion.
 These schemes do not reserve places exclusively for each permit holder, but permit holders can park in any of the streets within their designated scheme area (zone) in the resident parking bays provided.

-Residents are guaranteed one permit per property at a cost of £50 - valid for 12 months - additional permits can be applied for and are issued subject to availability.
+Residents are guaranteed one permit per property at a cost of £50 - valid for 12 months - additional permits, and visitor parking permits can be applied for and are issued subject to availability.